browserengineering/book/book/embeds.md

 accessibility handles iframes under transform correctly in all cases.

-*Iframes added or removed by script*: the `innerHTML` API can cause iframes to be added or removed, but our browser incorrectly fails to load or unload them.
-Implement this behavior.
+*Iframes added or removed by script*: the `innerHTML` API can cause iframes to be added or removed, but our browser doesn't load or unload them when this happens.
+Fix this: new Iframes should be loaded and old ones unloaded.